bizhishui/bizhishui.github.io/_posts/2017-11-02-Understanding-GNU-Build-System.md

   - Make
 ---

-> This post daptes mainly from [George Brocklehurst](https://robots.thoughtbot.com/the-magic-behind-configure-make-make-install).
+> This post daptes mainly from [The magic behind configure, make, make install](https://robots.thoughtbot.com/the-magic-behind-configure-make-make-install) by George Brocklehurst.

 To build an open source on your own computer, the general procedure is simply like: